pulsar-edit/documentation/docs/core-packages-and-features/autocomplete.md

 layout: doc.ejs
 ---

-If you're still looking to save some typing time, Pulsar also ships with powerful autocompletion functionality.
+If you’re still looking to save some typing time, Pulsar also ships with powerful autocompletion functionality.

 The autocomplete system lets you view and insert possible completions in the editor using [[Tab]] or [[Enter]].